Fast Personal Growth Through Slow Travel

 I’m gettin’ pretty good at financial independence and retirement, but I can still do more with those skills.
 First is the epiphany that I should do more of these slow-travel trips.
 (All together now, “Well, duh.”)
 More travel might even lead to still more personal growth.

 But it’s not just about travel.
-Let me share a couple thousand words with other nuggets of knowledge.
+Let me share a couple of thousand words with other nuggets of knowledge.

 Parenting (or not)